 Odysseus quietly walked over to a hook and started climbing into one of the three spacesuits with small helmets.

-Ensuring that their weapons were all safely secured to the outside of their suits, the crew made their way to the airlock door.
-The usual ramp which covered the outside of the ship retracted down and folded underneath the vessel, allowing them to open the door straight out into the vacuum of space.
+Ensuring that their weapons were all safely secured to the outside of their suits, the crew made their way to the airlock.
+The usual ramp which covered the outside of the ship retracted down and folded underneath the vessel, allowing them to open the door straight out into space.

 "Ready," replied Emily, who stood first in line to jetpack down to the moon's surface.
-"See you down there."
+"See you soon!"

-With a rapidly disappearing "WEEEEEEEEeeeeeeeee...", Emily jumped out of the ship, followed by Redacted, who used their own built-in jetpack, followed by Gwen.
+With a rapidly disappearing "WEEEEEEEEeeeeeeeee..."
+Emily jumped out of the ship, followed by Redacted using their own built-in jetpack, followed by Gwen.

-Odysseus stood on the very edge and stared apprehensively down at the moon below him.
-He fidgeted with the golden hilt of his sword.
+Odysseus stood on the very edge and stared down at the moon below.
+He fidgeted with the hilt of his sword.
 "Y'know...uh...what is it with scientists injecting themselves with their own potions?"
 He looked back at Dorian, the last person in line to jump out.
 "Am I right?"

-"It's actually a very serious issue in the community, with numerous and varied socioeconomic factors at play.
-My old university friend, Dr. Samuel Scorpio, was researching arachnid DNA to enhance the human immune system but couldn't get funding.
+"It's actually a serious issue in the community, with numerous and varied socioeconomic factors at play.
+My old university friend, Dr Samuel Scorpio, was researching arachnid DNA to enhance the human immune system but he couldn't get funding.
 He drank his own formula and hatched from his nest-womb three days later, having been transformed into a little dog."

 Odysseus burst out laughing.
 Dorian kicked him into space.

-A sudden terrified panic set in as Odysseus saw the Treehouse fall further and further away from him.
+Odysseus screamed and flailed as the Treehouse fell further and further away from him.
 He could feel his limbs being dragged backwards endlessly without ever making contact with the ground.
-It was the longest time he'd ever been apart from solid matter; enough time for him to become engulfed by the primal fear of death, calm down, assess his situation, spin around in the air, and activate his jetpack.
+It was the longest time he'd ever been without a floor; enough time for him to be engulfed by the primal fear of death, calm down, assess his situation, spin around in the air, and activate his jetpack.

 He gently flew down to the surface of the moon to join Emily, Red, and Gwen.
-Once Dorian had landed too, the five of them began their trek to the dome.
+Once Dorian had landed behind him, the five began their trek to the dome.

 In the middle of the dark sky above was a round hole in space the size of a planet.
-The hole was a dazzling mass of gold and white, swirling and melting into one another like an endless whirlpool of light.
-Around the edges of the hole was a giant ring of white marble and shining gold which kept it open so ships from all over the galaxy were able to cross through.
+The hole was a dazzling mass of gold and white and pink and blue, swirling and melting into one another like an endless whirlpool of light.
+Around the edges of the hole was a giant ring of white marble and shining gold that kept it open so ships from all over the galaxy were able to cross through.

 Emily joined Odysseus in staring up at the hole in space.
-"There it is," she said, making no attempt to mask the feeling of admiration and wonder in her voice.
-"The portal between the galaxies; a bridge between Andromeda and the Milky Way.
-Built by one of the earliest civilizations we know of."
+"There it is," she said, making no attempt to mask the admiration and wonder in her voice.
+"The portal.
+A bridge between Andromeda and the Milky Way.
+Built by one of the earliest civilizations we know of-"

 "I know," replied Odysseus.
-"I have actually seen it before.
+"I've seen it before.
 In pictures," he quickly added.

-Odysseus stared into the glistening portal; a shimmering brilliant light in the darkness.
+Odysseus stared into the brilliant shimmering light in the darkness.
 "Yeah.
 Yeah, it really is."

 The crew continued across the surface of the moon, their feet making deep prints in the crisp, fine powder beneath them.
-They walked in complete silence except for the rasp of breathing heard through the radios built into their helmets.
+They walked in silence except for the rasp of breathing heard through their helmet radios.

 "So," Odysseus continued.
 "How come you guys know the leader of G.R.I.M.M.?"

-"We've known each other for years now," said Emily.
-"See, ever since we were young the plan for me and Gwen was to travel the universe having adventures, but my parents...weren't exactly supportive.
+"We have a history," said Emily.
+"Ever since we were young the plan for Gwen and me was to travel the universe having adventures, but my parents...weren't exactly supportive.
 They wanted me to have a proper education first, so they promised to let me go travelling if I did well in uni."

 "Mechanical Engineering.
-I ended up with a masters degree," she replied, a smile of pride briefly flashing across her face.
-"During the four years I was busy, Gwen couldn't exactly go travelling without a crew so she joined G.R.I.M.M.'s Department of Daemonologie.
+Got a masters degree," she replied.
+"During the five years I was busy, Gwen couldn't go travelling without a crew so she joined G.R.I.M.M.'s Department of Daemonologie.
 That's where she got her implants and learned how to use magic.
 She even became Kendra's apprentice.
 It was all going well...but..."